hackingScienceBridgeAcademy/bridge-academy/docs/introduction_to_python_programming_using_the_Sense_HAT.md

-# UCL Coding Summer School - Introduction to Python and the Sense HAT
+# Introduction to Python and the Sense HAT

 ## Welcome!